Asia Minor's story goes like this:

 1979: No takers for releasing Crossing The Line, so it is self released under their own label Ware of Asia Minor on April 19.
 "The band struggled hard to arouse interest in the media but without the help of a record company or PR officer they only got as far as winning a few lines' space in Rock 'n' Folk.
 Asia Minor's music, with its instrumental virtuosity and complexity and melodic originality, contrasted totally with the musical fashion of the time, namely punk."

-Historical details have been summarized from the liner notes of the Musea reissues, and thus source material is © copyright 1991/1993 Musea.
+Historical details (except that for 2021) have been summarized from the liner notes of the Musea reissues, and thus source material is © copyright 1991/1993 Musea.